-The ACT Government is making changes to help landlords and private tenants reduce the risks of homelessness and financial hardship during the COVID-19 public health emergency.
+The ACT Government made changes to help landlords and tenants reduce the risks of homelessness and financial hardship during the COVID-19 public health emergency.

-This fact sheet explains the measures put in place by the ACT Government to assist tenants and landlords who are financially impacted by COVID-19, in order to help you understand your rights and find solutions.
+This information explains the measures put in place by the ACT Government to assist tenants and landlords who are financially impacted by COVID-19, in order to help you understand your rights and find solutions.

 Use ACT law